THIS POST WAS LAST UPDATED ON APRIL 22, 2019.

 A Walk To Remember follows the story of outcast Jamie Sullivan (Mandy Moore), the daughter of the local Reverend who changes the life of high school stud Landon Carter (Shane West) after he is forced to join the school play.
 Interestingly, this story is actually based on the real-life story of Spark’s sister.

 A Walk To Remember Filming Locations

-In Southport, A Walk To Remember used two particular locations that fans of the film can see.
+In Southport, A Walk To Remember used two particular locations that fans of the film can see, which is really cool!